top of page

 Sarah Turner - creator of Write Your Way to Freedom

-After constant searching and a heap of overwhelm, I came across the Write Your Way to Freedom copywriting course by Sarah Turner.
+During my searching, I came across Write Your Way to Freedom by Sarah Turner.

 I agonized, I panicked, I lost sleep...but deep down I knew I wanted to sign up for the course and give copywriting a try.

-So, I signed up.
-I marked the refund date on my calendar if the course was anything less than what I was hoping for.
+I signed up and marked the refund date on my calendar in case the course was anything less than what I was hoping for.

 Mom, dad and two boys smiling in selfie with desert in the background.